Dylan-Lawler/Dylan-Lawler-Projects/README.md

 ### Usage
 Run `make` in the both the sudokulib directory and the common directory to compile the modules necessary to run sudoku.
-Then run `make` in sudoku directory, followed by running `make test` within the same directory to test sudoku.
+Then run `make` in sudoku directory, followed by running `make test` within the sudoku directory to test sudoku, results will appear in testing.out in the testing directory.
 Run `make clean` to delete the executables created from `make`.
 When running sudoku, must have one additional argument on top of the initial `./sudoku` declaration (e.g. `./sudoku create` or `./sudoku solve`).
 The user will be prompted from the terminal to provide input via stdin to test the create and solving capabilities of sudoku.